dalibor1007/Frontend_test/README.md

-# Frontend Test for Title Management
+# Frontend Test for Title Management By Dalibor Stefanovic

 This project is a frontend application designed to manage user titles with features like login/signup, MetaMask wallet connect, and CRUD operations for title management.
 It is built using React and includes integration with MetaMask for wallet connectivity, as well as JWT authentication and title management.